 - Sandwiches.
 Take your favorite sandwiches to the next level with pesto.
 Try it on a Portobello Mushroom Burger, Grilled Chicken Sandwich, or an Air Fryer Grilled Cheese.

 - Bread.
-For a simple, satisfying way to enjoy pesto, spread it on a slice of No Knead Focaccia.
+Bread is the best to dip in basil pesto.
+For a simple, satisfying way to enjoy pesto, you could also spread it on a slice of No Knead Focaccia.

 - Eggs.
 Try this Pesto Quiche, or add some pesto to this Crustless Quiche.

 - Meat.
 Pesto is delicious on everything from Grilled Pesto Chicken Skewers to Air Fryer Chicken Breast to Stuffed Pork Chops.